Error Handling¶

 field of the validation errors will always have values.
 While for generic HTTP errors,

-When you change the error response body with error_processor
+When you change the error response body with error_processor, you will also need

 to update the error response schema, so it will update the OpenAPI spec of the error